oliverpool/imohash/algorithm.md

 ## Default parameters

-The default imohash parameters are:
+The default sparsehash parameters are:

 s = 16384
 t = 131072